mahimairaja/people-track-x/README.md

 ### Acknowledgements

-Special thanks to [Dr.Kumudha Raimond](#) for their invaluable guidance and support throughout the development of this project who has completed their PhD at the Indian Institute of Technology (IIT), Madras.
+Special thanks to [Dr.Kumudha Raimond](https://github.com/mahimairaja/People-Track-X/) for their invaluable guidance and support throughout the development of this project who has completed their PhD at the Indian Institute of Technology (IIT), Madras and to [Litisha Miraclin](https://github.com/mahimairaja/People-Track-X/) for their valued Collaboration.

 ---